TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Sharing community and a piece of paradise.

-My advice is to try to be careful about falling prey to a foreign language clique—mixing only with speakers of your language—if you wish to learn in any deep manner about the Costa Rican way of life or about any other people and their culture in general.
+My advice is to try to be careful about falling prey to a foreign language clique — mixing only with speakers of your language — if you wish to learn in any profound manner about the Costa Rican way of life or about any other people and their culture in general.
 The reality is that no matter how long you live in a foreign destination, even if you learn the language, you will always inherently be considered a foreigner at some level.
 In itself, some form of alienation is unavoidable.
-But such feelings are no excuse to be shy or open enough to strike up chats with Ticos even if you need a dictionary, app, use hand signals in order to communicate, or even feel awkward using any of these ways to communicate.
+But such feelings are no excuse to be shy or open enough to strike up chats with Ticos, even if you need a dictionary or app, use hand signals to communicate, or even feel awkward using any of these ways to communicate.
 Ticos and expats live together on one land in Costa Rica, so why not attempt to develop creative means of dialog and develop mutually beneficial synergies?

-Such awe-inspiring views each evening provide a reminder that you are living in Sámara time.
+Such awe-inspiring views each evening remind you that you live in Sámara time.

 A Slow Travel Plan

 How do you travel?
-Whether on the cheap or are seeking creature comforts, you can travel slower and longer on any budget.
-I tend to travel in a simple manner and splurge every once in a while on a more expensive place or activity.
-In all honesty, however, traveling slowly and cheaply quickly teaches you that simplicity is best and that the frivolities of luxury are better reserved for home.
-So leap out of your comfort zone and try these simple ways of living when in Sámara—or anywhere else:
+Whether on the cheap or seeking creature comforts, you can travel slower and longer on any budget.
+I travel simply and splurge every once in a while on a more expensive place or activity.
+However, traveling slowly and cheaply teaches you that simplicity is best and that the frivolities of luxury are better reserved for home.
+So leap out of your comfort zone and try these simple ways of living when in Sámara — or anywhere else:

 • Stay longer in fewer places.
-A month or more at best, but even a week will have you more immersed in local culture than the classic “see-it-all vacation.”
+A month or more at best, but even a week will immerse you more in local culture than the classic “see-it-all vacation.”

-• Only book a hostel or room in advance for a day or so, then go out and find a flat at a cheaper monthly/weekly rate.
+• You should only book a hostel or room in advance for a day or so, then go out and find a flat at a cheaper monthly/weekly rate.
 Of course, finding a room or apartment in advance is often ideal.

 • Get out and meet locals and local expats.
 A smile, a greeting, and showing signs of curiosity will get you everywhere.

-• Buy fresh fruit, vegetables, and seafood from local market stall vendors, pick-up trucks that drive by houses, or direct from the source.
+• Buy fresh fruit, vegetables, and seafood from local market stall vendors, pick-up trucks that drive by houses, or directly from the source.

 • Eat as the locals do.
 Do you absolutely need a brand of peanut butter when you are abroad?